Reporting a dangerous structure or building

 When reporting a dangerous structure please provide as much information as possible including:

-Once we've received the report of a dangerous structure, we'll contact you as soon as possible and make arrangements if necessary to inspect the property.
-In an emergency, we'll take the steps that are necessary to prevent danger to the public.
-The owner of the property is legally responsible for the condition and maintenance of the property.
+The owner of the property is legally responsible for the condition and maintenance of their property and will be expected to take all such necessary steps to prevent danger to the public.
 Reasonably incurred expenses as a result of any works we carry out will be recovered from the owner of the property.